kamarcum/wrapper/README.md

 [![Build Status](https://secure.travis-ci.org/ingemar/wrapper.png)](http://travis-ci.org/ingemar/wrapper)

-Wrapper is a minimalistic implementation of a presenter pattern for Rails.
+this is a minimalistic implementation of a object wrapper intended to use for things like building a presenter layer in Rails.
-The goal  is to separate view logic from the model and avoid using the dreadful helper pattern.
+The goal with presenters is to separate view logic from the model and avoid using view helper modules.

 ## Usage